Southern Space Emergent Ethos: a Reconstitution in Visual Rhetorics by Michael Dimmick

 MEDIUM: Graphic Essay

-In this piece I have taken a longer text based paper and transformed it in mind of the multimodal rhetorical practices under discussion in the piece.
+In this piece, I have taken a longer text-based paper and transformed it into a multimodal rhetorical practice.